 Digging for information on Mike Flynn

 Both Trump and former Chief of Staff Reince Priebus apparently questioned whether to trust Flynn.
 Trump told Comey that he had “serious reservations about Mike Flynn’s judgment,” Comey wrote, while Priebus flat-out asked him whether the FBI had a FISA warrant out on Flynn.
 (A FISA warrant grants law enforcement the ability to wiretap somebody suspected of spying for a foreign government.)
-Comey said he declined to answer Priebus, and Flynn later left the administration after admitting that he lied about talking with Russian officials to Vice President Mike Pence.
+Comey said he declined to answer Priebus, and Flynn later left the administration after admitting he'd lied about talking with Russian officials to Vice President Mike Pence.

 Concerned about Andrew McCabe’s politics